The One Item You Need for Your Winter Baby

 Having a winter baby means more time inside, warmer clothes, and fears of sickness.
 It doesn’t help that every single year seems to be ‘ the worst sick season of all time,’ right?
-Of course, this is just a money-making scheme to get everyone to rush out and buy all the things - and inject all the things, but the winter does come with a ‘normal’ rise in viruses.
-As a new mother, you have every right to be scared of them.
+This year tops the charts.

 Why You Need a Humidifier for Your Baby